Bed Bugs On Mattress - What To Do Now?

 - Encase the mattress in a strong plastic cover to stop the bed bugs from spreading once your mattress is outside.
 They can move to your neighbours or get on people passing by.

-- If you deem necessary, leave a note saying that the mattress is infested and must be thrown away.
+- If you deem it necessary, leave a note saying that the mattress is infested and must be thrown away.

 How to Get Rid of Bed Bugs in a Mattress